-- 1C Design and construct the Browns Valley Road Interceptor and any associated capacity enhancements at the West Napa Pump Station. - NapaSan has been informed by the SWRCB Financial Assistance staff that there is a backlog of projects awaiting review, approval and funding, and that the Browns Valley Project should expect a delay of about a year before final review and approval of the SRF loan is completed.
+- 1C Design and construct the Browns Valley Road Interceptor and any associated capacity enhancements at the West Napa Pump Station. - NapaSan has been informed by the SWRCB Financial Assistance staff that review, approval, and funding, of the Browns Valley Trunk and West Napa Pump Station Project should be completed in time for award of the construction projects in early 2019.
+Construction is expected to begin in calendar year 2019.